-MXenes could revolutionise the defence industry
+MXenes could revolutionise industry

 This could be a ‘game changer’ in materials engineering.
 MXenes are a group of materials that can be used in the manufacture of battery cells, protection against electromagnetic radiation or the construction of sensors.
 Work on the project is being started by researchers from the Łukasiewicz-Poznan Institute of Technology in a consortium with ten partners.